arminmoin/ML-Quadrat/README.md

 ```bash
 git clone https://github.com/arminmoin/ML-Quadrat/
 ```
-2. In principle, it is possible to use any text editor, e.g., vi / vim to create a model instance, if you follow the syntax of our Domain-Specific Modeling Langauge (DSML) and save the text file with the **.thingml** extension.
+2. In principle, it is possible to use any text editor, e.g., vi / vim to create a model instance, if you follow the syntax of our Domain-Specific Modeling Language (DSML) and save the text file with the **.thingml** extension.
 However, a major added value of our tool is provided through our customized model editors.
 ML2 and ThingML are built on top of the Eclipse Modeling Framework (EMF).
 Thus, in order to benefit from our model editors, you need to run the Eclipse Modeling Tools.
 You can download and install that IDE from https://www.eclipse.org/downloads/packages/.

 Once installed, you shall create a new workspace and then import the ML2 project there.
 Perhaps there are different ways to accomplish that.
 However, we recommend the following method:

 File -> import -> General -> Existing Projects into Workspace (you may also check the option **search for nested projects** in the wizard)

 Make sure that you wait sufficiently long, so that the (sub-/nested) projects are built and you get a clean workspace without any errors.
-If that is not the case, sometimes cleaing the workspace (Project -> Clean... -> Clean all projects), updating the Maven projects (right click on a project -> Maven -> Update Project... -> Select All, you may also check the option **Force Update of Snapshots/Releases**) or restarting the Eclipse IDE (Eclipse Modeling Tools) might help.
+If that is not the case, sometimes cleaning the workspace (Project -> Clean... -> Clean all projects), updating the Maven projects (right click on a project -> Maven -> Update Project... -> Select All, you may also check the option **Force Update of Snapshots/Releases**) or restarting the Eclipse IDE (Eclipse Modeling Tools) might help.

 3. Build the project using Maven:
 ```bash